Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 * Desciption of the centre
   * Climbing equipment available
-* Location on map, social media, opening times & contact
+  * Location on map, opening times & contact

 #### Why You Should Climb